Windows Tips Features

 Google Play Music has been my go-to music service ever since its release.
 The free cloud storage for 50,000 songs and full access to Songza-powered radio stations make it a great music app, even without the $10/month streaming service.

-News: How to Change Title Bar Colors & Context Menus in Windows 10
+How To: Change App Title Bar Colors in Windows 10

 How To: This Tool Will Make Your Buggy Chrome Browser Run Like New Again